urbanjost/M_intrinsics/docs/intrinsics.md

   : An _integer_ value of any kind whose size in bits is to be determined.
-  Because only the type of the argument is examined, the argument need not be defined; **i** can be a scalar or an array, but a scalar representing just the first element is always returned.
+  Because only the type of the argument is examined, the argument need not be defined; **i** can be a scalar or an array, but a scalar representing just a single element is always returned.

 ### **Result**